openmod/openmod-docs/content/development-guide/events/events.md

 logger.LogInformation($"Event value: {@event.MyValue}");
 ```

-If you want your event to be cancellable, you must have implement the `ICancellableEvent` interface:
+If you want your event to be cancellable, you must implement the `ICancellableEvent` interface:
 ```c#
 public class SampleEvent : Event, ICancellableEvent
 {